halleysfifthinc/Peaks.jl/docs/src/benchmarks.md

     function; more predictable branches will make the function run faster than could be expected with more realistic data.

-When benchmarking against randomly sampled data, we see roughly the same performance characteristics, now presented relative to the speed of `simplemaxima`:
+When benchmarking against randomly sampled data, we see roughly the same performance characteristics, now presented relative to the speed of `simplemaxima` (higher is slower):

 ```@example benchmark_plots
 ratio_plot # hide